 Roam the Gnome and I were instantly transported into the world of Mary Poppins, with chimney spouts, arched brick windows with shutters, decorative wrought iron railings, and buildings shaped like my childhood drawings.

-Standing among these architectural beauties, I felt a big sprinkle of POSH rain down upon me!
-Oh, one can dream.
+Standing among these architectural beauties, I felt a big sprinkle of temporary POSHNESS rain down upon me!

-Jubilee Playground Equipment – Activities for 7-11 year olds
+Jubilee Gardens Playground London: Activities for 7-11 year olds

 Jubilee playground is divided into two sections.